MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-219-Control-Alcohol-Drug-Use/subpart-A-General/section-219.5.md

 *Highway-rail grade crossing accident/incident* means any impact between railroad on-track equipment and a highway user at a highway-rail grade crossing.
 The term “highway user” includes pedestrians, as well as automobiles, buses, trucks, motorcycles, bicycles, farm vehicles, and all other modes of surface transportation motorized and un-motorized.

-*Impact accident,* (1) Impact accident means a train accident, as defined in this section, consisting either of -
+*Impact accident,* (1) Impact accident means a train accident, as defined in this section, consisting either of—

 (i) A head-on or rear-end collision between on-track equipment;